Metaboverse/Metaboverse/docs/content/general-usage.rst

 |
 | Currently, these reaction pattern types are available:
 | 1. **Average**: A reaction whose absolute difference between the average measured values of reactants and the average measured values of products is greater than or equal to the threshold.
-| 2. **MaxMax**: A reaction whose absolute difference between the maximum measured value of reactants and the maximum measured value of products is greater than or equal to the threshold.
+| 2. **Sustained**: Find instances of sustained perturbation along a reaction where there are both an input and an output that are not the same molecule with changes above the selected threshold.
-| 3. **MaxMin**: A reaction whose absolute difference between the maximum measured value of reactants and the minimum measured value of products is greater than or equal to the threshold.
+| 3. **ModReg**: Find instances with one regulated modifier and one core component in the reaction.
-| 4. **Sustained**: Find instances of sustained perturbation along a reaction where there are both an input and an output that are not the same molecule with changes above the selected threshold.
+| 4. **TransReg**: Find instances where a component is the same for input and output, is regulated, along with a modifier being regulated.
-| 5. **ModReg**: Find instances with one regulated modifier and one core component in the reaction.
+| 5. **Enzyme**: Find instances of two neighboring reactions, both with at least one non-metabolite component that passes the specified threshold.
-| 6. **TransReg**: Find instances where a component is the same for input and output, is regulated, along with a modifier being regulated.
+| 6. **Metabolite**: Find instances of two neighboring reactions, both with at least one metabolite component that passes the specified threshold.
-| 7. **PathMax**: A pathway whose absolute difference between the maximum value and the minimum value is greater than or equal to the threshold.
-Users can switch the type of values to be computed between the expression values and the statistical values (p-values).
+| 7. **MaxMax**: A reaction whose absolute difference between the maximum measured value of reactants and the maximum measured value of products is greater than or equal to the threshold.
-| 8. **PathCov**: Compare total coverage of reactions with at least one measured component in pathways.
+| 8. **MaxMin**: A reaction whose absolute difference between the maximum measured value of reactants and the minimum measured value of products is greater than or equal to the threshold.

 |
 | Users can then select a given reaction pattern, view the pathways that reaction is present in across the global reaction network, select a pathway to view, and see all other patterns of that type available in that pathway.
 In the :data:`Reaction-Pathway Membership` box, a simplified glyph of the reaction is drawn, with inputs (substrates) on the left of the reaction node and outputs (products) on the right of the reaction node.
 Modifiers and input/output types are not shown in this simplified glyph.
 .. image:: images/pattern_page.gif